 Download YUMI – Multiboot USB Creator

-Though the user interface of the app looks a bit simple, you can access various advanced options by selecting the checkbox “Advanced Options” checkbox.
+Though the user interface of the app looks a bit simple, you can access various advanced options by selecting the “Advanced Options” checkbox.
 Moreover, the app also comes with the ability to test bootable media in QEMU emulator and various other useful tools like 7-Zip, RMPrepUSB, Bootice, FBinstTool, etc.

 Features: Multiple OS & Firmware support, customizable bootloader options, multi-boot support, live-boot in QEMU emulator, etc.

+If booting or bootloader sounds new to you, Etcher would be the ideal usb bootable software for you.
 If you deal only with Windows, Rufus or Windows USB/DVD tool is a good option.
 For everything else, you can go for YUMI or Universal USB Installer.